Listen to the intro:

 A quick refresher in case you skipped all of the above!

-Mortgage Protection is the type of insurance you need when you’re buying a house.
+Mortgage Protection is the type of insurance you need when buying a house.
 It pays off your mortgage if you die.

 Now, let’s start with an example to help make this real.